DuckBoss/Currency-Exchange-Manager/README.md

 An easy to use currency exchange manager implemented in Python.

 ## Requirements -
 - This program uses forex-python to gather currency data.
-Please install the package.
+Please install the package and support the author.
 - https://github.com/MicroPyramid/forex-python

 ## Usage -